 - Laser surgery: Laser surgery uses a high-intensity beam of light to destroy cancer cells.
 The surgeon directs the laser at the tumor, which heats and destroys the cells.

-- Sentinel lymph node biopsy: This surgical technique involves removing the first lymph node that cancer is likely to spread to from the primary tumor site.
+- Sentinel lymph node biopsy: This surgical technique removes the first lymph node that cancer will likely spread to from the primary tumor site.
 The lymph node is then examined under a microscope to determine if cancer cells are present.

 When Does an Oncologist Get Involved?